lucastosetto/kryptex/CONTRIBUTING.md

-# Contributing to Kryptex
+# Contributing to Perptrix

-Thanks for your interest in improving Kryptex!
+Thanks for your interest in improving Perptrix!
 Please follow these guidelines to keep the workflow smooth.

 ## Getting Started